 Status Hero is an asynchronous tool designed to collect accomplishments, intentions, and blockers with as little disruption and friction as possible.
 Starting with smart defaults, individuals have fine-grained control over their notification settings, methods, time zone, and absences.

 Many teams use Status Hero instead of holding the traditional stand-up meeting since Status Hero aggregates their project details asynchronously.
 Other teams are still holding stand-ups, just less frequently with more efficiency.
 Why?
 Because Status Hero has already captured the details, they can use the time to focus on meaningful interactions instead.

 Mood and emotional state are often conveyed through body language and tone.
 Sure, we're conditioned to bottle this up in business settings.
 But good managers know an individual's mood can affect the whole team.

 In Status Hero, there's an optional way for team members to indicate mood with emojis.
 It's an unintimidating way of signaling an emotional state in an asynchronous environment (without explicitly broadcasting something you'd rather keep private).
 It's been a big hit with our customers!

-At 8012 Labs, we use Status Hero daily to manage our all-remote team's workload.
+At Status Hero, we use the product daily to manage our all-remote team's workload.
 All support requests are answered by people who rely on Status Hero and know it inside and out.
 We don't even have a dedicated "support" person - we believe that's just part of everyone's job.

 So we love critical feedback and are dedicated to continually improving Status Hero.
 After all, we are customers too.